-In this tutorial, you will learn how to install Wazuh server on Rocky Linux 8.
+In this tutorial, you will learn how to install Wazuh server on Rocky Linux 8/Rocky Linux 9.
 Wazuh is an open-source tool for visibility, security detection, and compliance.
 It is a fork of OSSEC HIDS with additional integration with ELK stack and OpenSCAP.
 The Wazuh stack consists of the Wazuh server (manager), the ELK stack, and the Wazuh agents as shown in the image below.

-As of this writing, the current version is 4.1.
+As of this writing, the current latest and stable version is of Wazuh is v4.4.1.

 The Wazuh server has the primary functions of agent registration, data analysis, and managing of agents.